ullibniss/INNO-Networks-Engineering/INR_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/95753fa7-25f3-4546-8558-df8a63ffe066)

-Everything good!
-Static route were redistributed.
+Everything is good!
+The static routes were redistributed successfully.

 ## 2.5 Enable OSPF with authentication between the neighbors and verify it.